Emulating \emph{ab initio} computations of infinite nucleonic matter: Method

 One of the most important conclusions of \EC{} is that the trajectory of the eigenvectors as a function of the smoothly varying control parameters of the Hamitlonian (in our case the \LEC[s]) can be well described by a finite-dimensional manifold \cite{Frame2018}.
 With this statement, the ground-state eigenvector of any target Hamiltonian $H(\vec{\alpha}_{\circledcirc})$ can be well approximated by some linear combinations of ground-state eigenvectors of a finite set of training Hamiltonians $H(\vec{\alpha}_{1}),\cdots, H(\vec{\alpha}_{N_{\rm{sub}}})$.

 In practice, to create a subspace emulator we therefore need to use a many-body solver to generate $N_{\rm{sub}}$ different ground-state eigenvectors for a set of training points $\vec{\alpha}_i$.
 Any target Hamiltonian ($H(\vec{\alpha}_{\circledcirc})$) is then projected onto this subspace, and the approximate ground state is obtained by diagonalizing a generalized eigenvalue problem.
-By choosing an optimal set of training points (in this work we use a Latin hypercube design, see e.g.~\cite{santner2003design}), the ground-state eigenvalue and eigenvector from this subspace rapidly converge to the full-space solution as the number of training points is increased~\cite{sarkar2021,sarkar2022}.
+By choosing an optimal set of training points, the ground-state eigenvalue and eigenvector from this subspace rapidly converge to the full-space solution as the number of training points is increased~\cite{sarkar2020,sarkar2022}.
 In addition, since the target Hamiltonian $H(\vec{\alpha}_{\circledcirc})$ is expressed by a finite number of terms that depend linearly on the \LEC[s], one can project each term $h_i$ onto the subspace such that the resulting matrices can be stored and used to quickly construct the projection of any target Hamiltonian $H(\vec{\alpha}_{\circledcirc})$ onto the subspace of training vectors.